minekube/gate/.web/docs/guide/lite.md

-# Gate Lite mode
+# Gate Lite Mode

 ## What is Lite mode?

-Gate has a `Lite` mode that makes Gate act as an ultra-thin lightweight reverse proxy between the client and the backend server.
+Gate has a `Lite` mode that makes Gate act as an ultra-thin lightweight reverse proxy between the client and the backend server for host based connection forwarding.

 Using different domains or subdomains Lite efficiently routes client connections based on the host address the player joins with.